wenjie2wang/splines2/README.md

 devtools::install_github("wenjie2wang/splines2", ref = "dev")
 ```

-or cloning this reposotory to local and install by makefile as follows:
+or cloning this repository to local and install by *Makefile* as follows:

 ```
 git clone https://github.com/wenjie2wang/splines2.git